NeuroTechX/ntx_slack_archive/devices.md

 >
 in the meantime, you can try to boot on a live-USB with ubuntu (and switch to linux because Mac and windows sucks)

+9/29/2017 4:58 PM

+ **alexandre.barachant** :

+ >this is anoying, but I did not find another way to do BLE with python